APPL: Adaptive Planner Parameter Learning: APPL FROM REINFORCEMENT ( APPLR )

 Given this target environment, we further collect a teleoperated demonstration provided by one of the authors and learn a parameter tuning policy based on the notion of navigational context (\textsc{appld}).
 The author aims at driving the robot to traverse the entire obstacle course in a safe and fast manner. \textsc{appld} identifies three contexts using the human demonstration and learns three sets of navigation parameters.

 We compare the performance of \textsc{applr} with that of \textsc{appld} and the \textsc{dwa} planner using a set of hand-tuned default parameters.
 For each trial, the robot navigates from the fixed start point to a fixed goal point.
 Each trial is repeated five times and we report the mean and standard deviation in Table \ref{tab::physical_results}.
+We also conduct t-tests for \textsc{applr} vs. \textsc{dwa} and \textsc{applr} vs. \textsc{appld} and find the p-values to be $2.5 \times 10^{-4}$ and $1.4 \times 10^{-2}$ respectively, showing \textsc{applr}'s statistically significant improvement.
 In all \textsc{dwa} trials, the robot gets stuck in many places, especially where the surrounding obstacles are very tight.
 It has to engage in many recovery behaviors, i.e. rotating in place or driving backwards, to ``get unstuck''.
 Furthermore, in relatively open space, the robot drives unnecessarily slowly.
 All these behaviors contribute to the large traversal time and high variance (plus an additional failure trial).
 Unlike many simulation environments in \textsc{barn} \cite{perille2020benchmarking}, where obstacles are generated by cellular automata and therefore very cluttered, the relatively open space in the physical environment (Fig. \ref{fig::physical}) allows faster speed and gives \textsc{applr} a greater advantage.
 Surprisingly, \textsc{applr} even achieves better navigation performance than \textsc{appld}, which has access to a human demonstration in the same environment.
 One of the reasons we observe this result in the physical experiments is that the human demonstrator is relatively conservative in some places; the parameters learned by \textsc{appld} are upper-bounded by this suboptimal human performance.
 Another reason is that \textsc{applr} is given the flexibility to continually change parameters, and RL is able to utilize the sequential aspect of the parameter selection problem, in contrast to \textsc{appld}'s three sets of static parameters.